 Coming from La Spezia, you will reach the most southern village first.
 You will arrive at them in this order:

-Prices: A train ticket is about 4€ – regardless to which of the five villages you travel to.
+Prices: A train ticket is about 4€ – regardless of which of the five villages you travel to.
 However, you cannot get in and out with one ticket.
-If you want to get out once, you will need a new ticket if you continue on your journey.
+If you want to get out once, you will need a new ticket to continue on your journey.

 It is about 16€ for one day, 2 days is 29€.